chingu-voyages/v49-tier3-team-25/README.md

 <h1 id="readme-top">Book Corner</h1>

 <p class="header">Book Corner is a full stack MERN application, an online bookstore where users can view books, sign up, and sign in to add/remove books to their wishlist, and add/remove books to their cart.
-It also includes a protected admin dashboard where admins can view books, and add, edit and remove a book.</p>
+It also includes a protected admin dashboard where admins can view books, and add, edit and remove a book, and view orders (UI) and customers (UI).</p>

 </br>